laurencelundblade/QCBOR/README.md

 **Clear documented public interface** – The public interface is separated from the implementation.
 It can be put to use without reading the source.

 ## Code Status
-This was originally developed by Qualcomm.
+QCBOR was originally developed by Qualcomm.
 It was [open sourced through CAF](https://source.codeaurora.org/quic/QCBOR/QCBOR/) with a permissive Linux license, September 2018 (thanks Qualcomm!).

 This code in Laurence's GitHub has diverged some from the CAF source with some small simplifications and tidying up.
+The full test suite is not up and running and available in GitHub yet, so some caution is advised.
+This should be remedies soon.

-The following modifications are planned as of September 2018:
+The following modifications are planned:
 * Floating point support
 * Indefinite length support
 * Improve design for handling multiple tags

 These changes may result in some interface changes.

+## Building
+There are no makefiles or build scripts.
+You should be able to just incorprate the src and inc directories into your project with nothing more needed.
+The code should be portable enough to just compile and run.

+The test directory includes some tests that are nearly as portable with a simple entry point.
+They can be handled the same way to verify the code is working correctly in your environment.